JuliaLang/Pkg.jl/docs/src/creating-packages.md

 to the `Project.toml` file.
 There are no other "targets" than `test`.

-#### `test/Project.toml` file test specific dependencies
+#### `test/Project.toml` file test-specific dependencies

-!!! note
-    The exact interaction between `Project.toml`, `test/Project.toml` and their corresponding `Manifest.toml`s are not fully worked out and may be subject to change in future versions.
-    The old method of adding test-specific dependencies, described in the next section, will therefore be supported throughout all Julia 1.X releases.

- is given by `test/Project.toml`.
+In this new method, the test dependencies are given by `test/Project.toml`.
 Thus, when running tests, this will be the active project, and only dependencies to the `test/Project.toml` project can be used.
 Note that Pkg will add the tested package itself implicitly.

 !!! note
-    If no `test/Project.toml` exists Pkg will use the `target` based test specific dependencies.
+    If no `test/Project.toml` exists Pkg will use the `target`-based test-specific dependencies.

 To add a test-specific dependency, i.e. a dependency that is available only when testing, it is thus enough to add this dependency to the `test/Project.toml` project.
 This can be